malwaredllc/byob/byob/README.md

 To use BYOB, you need to setup a __Server__ and generate some __Clients__.
 The following instructions refer to a scenario where both are running on the same machine.

 ### Server
-Three parameters can be passed to the _setup.py_ file:
+Three parameters can be passed to the _server.py_ file:
 + --host: server hostname or IP address (i.e. 127.0.0.1, example.dns.com...);
 + --port: on what port server should listen for incoming connection (i.e. 1337...);
 + --db: custom path to a SQLite database file (i.e. database.db);